Sima Teng: War with Han-Zhao and alliance with the Tuoba

-While Sima Teng was out campaigning, one of Sima Ying's general, Liu Yuan had left Ye to travel to Bing and rally the Five Divisions.
+While Sima Teng was out campaigning, one of Sima Ying's generals, Liu Yuan had left Ye to travel to Bing and rally the Five Divisions.
 Liu Yuan was a noble from the Five Divisions and an alleged descendant of the Southern Xiongnu chanyus.
 Though he told the prince his intention of bringing reinforcements against Wang Jun and Sima Teng, in reality, the Five Divisions had been planning to rebel, and once Liu Yuan arrived at Lishi, he was acclaimed as the Grand Chanyu.
 Sima Teng requested assistance from the Tuoba-Xianbei people living north of Bing province.
 The three head chiefs of the Tuoba, Tuoba Yituo, Tuoba Yilu and Tuoba Luguan, all joined forces to attack Liu Yuan at Xihe Commandery, routing him.
 This event marked the first time the Tuoba became involved in the war in Bing.

 Later in 304, Liu Yuan declared himself the King of Han (renamed Zhao in 319), claiming descent from the Han dynasty and intending to restore their rule.
 Sima Teng sent his general, Nie Xuan (聶玄) to attack Liu Yuan, but he was badly defeated at Daling (大陵; northeast of present-day Wenshui County, Shanxi).
 Teng was frightened by the defeat that he had more than 20,000 households in Bing moved to the south, allowing the Han general, Liu Yao to capture Xuanshi (泫氏; in present-day Gaoping, Shanxi), Tunliu, Zhangzi and Zhongdu (中都; in present-day Pingyao County, Shanxi) counties in Taiyuan Commandery in quick succession.
 Another Han general, Qiao Xi (喬晞) invaded Xihe and captured Jiexiu county, where he killed the local administrator Jia Hun (賈渾).

 In 305, Sima Teng ordered Sima Yu (司馬瑜), Zhou Liang (周良), Shi Xian (石鮮) and others to launch a counterattack against Liu Yuan.
 Their forces reached Fencheng (汾城; in present-day Xiangfen County, Shanxi) near Liu Yuan's capital, Lishi, where they fought four battles with Han forces and were defeated.
 Liu Yuan then attacked Sima Teng's base in Jinyang, prompting the prince to once again call for reinforcements from Tuoba Yituo.
 Yituo led his light cavalry to assist Teng and killed the Han general, Qiwu Tun (綦毋豚).

 In c.November 306, after Sima Yue defeated the Prince of Hejian, Sima Yong and brought Emperor Hui of Jin under his control at Luoyang in June, Sima Teng's peerage was promoted to the Prince of Dongyan.
 Around this time, Sima Teng decided to dismiss his Tuoba allies.
 Before departing, Tuoba Yituo and Sima Teng made a pact of alliance at Fendong (汾東; in present-day Quwo County, Shanxi).